top of page

 A Brief History of Yamaha

 Yamaha started in 1887 as a piano and reed organ manufacturer in Japan.
-By the mid1900s, the company had grown into producing a wide range of musical instruments - this included electric violins.
+By the mid 1900s, the company had grown into producing a wide range of musical instruments - this included electric violins.
 Their first electric violins debuted in the late '80s which earned Yamaha a reputation for innovation and quality.

 What Makes Yamaha Instruments Exceptional